-A standard feature in the kitchen area is the hidden leaf dinette table.
+Depending on the floorplan of your unit, a built-in "booth" style dinette may be installed or a hidden leaf dinette table.
 This table allows you to add more room to your table top when desired.
 Two fixed chairs and two folding chairs accompany this table.
 The chair seats are designed with a coordinating upholstery fabric to match your décor.